thrishank/shopifyblinks/README.md

-# Todo

-- Host the blinks in our website.
-The blink url's become much more user friendly
-- Bug: Variants of the products price is not getting converted to USDC
-- Curreny changing page fix the NAN error
-- During the payment process if the reciever wallet address doesn't have any USDC, transaction failing. create a instruction to open the USDC ATA.
-Buyer will pay the fee ? research on this
-- AccessToken encryt and decrypt errors
-- If the blinks is already created then no need to generate again.
-Store the generated blinks in the database
-- Display the reciever wallet address after the blinks is generated
-- Add Analatyics to the website.
-Total number of blinks created, total number of products sold via blinks, Total number of shopify stores connected, Total transaction volume done via blinks

 # Blinkify

 Blinkify is a Next.js application that integrates Shopify stores with Solana blockchain technology, allowing merchants to create and share Solana Blinks for their products.